11 Year of the Ox Chinese New Year Crafts for Kids

 One of the myths regarding the Chinese zodiac is based on a race held between various animals, to choose the ones on whom the zodiac would be based on.
-Apparently, the Ox was easily the strongest and could navigate all kids of terrain and water bodies.
-Besides being strong, the Ox was also kind-hearted, and agreed to give the rat a ride on its back.
+Apparently, the Ox was easily the strongest and could navigate all kinds of terrain and water bodies.
+Besides being strong, the Ox was also kind-hearted and agreed to give the rat a ride on its back.
 However, at the last minute, the rat jumped off the Ox’s back and crossed the finish line, coming first in the cycle of the zodiac and leaving the Ox in second place.

 Now that’s an interesting story, and we’re ready to back it up with some more interesting crafts!
 Let these crafts be a starting point to learn more about the Chinese zodiac and Chinese mythology.
 Who knows, you might come across some really amazing stories!